-.
-Use only according to the benefit-risk assessment by the responsible veterinarian.
+Use only in accordance with benefit-risk assessment by the responsible veterinarian.

 No signs of adverse effects were observed in sows or their offspring when tylvalosin was administered orally and continuously for 195 days to sows, from before insemination to weaning, at an inclusion rate of 150 mg tylvalosin per kg water, corresponding to an average of 4.6 mg tylvalosin per kg body weight per day.